 There is significant confusion in the nomenclature surrounding hemp.
 The terms "Industrial Hemp" and "Hemp" are currently used interchangeably, causing confusion about applicable rules and regulations for different plant end uses.
 Industrial Hemp grown for construction should not be subjected to the same regulations as hemp grown for cannabinoids.
-The broad current definition is hindering the development of a conventional Industrial Hemp industry due to the plant's similarities with Cannabis as they have differing end uses.
+The broad current definition is hindering the development of a conventional Industrial Hemp industry due to the plant's similarities with Cannabinoid Hemp but differing end uses.